ceejbot/accidental-noder/slides.md

 ---

 # [fit] the __accidental__ noder
-## [fit] C J Silverio, CTO, __@ceejbot__
+## [fit] C J Silverio, __@ceejbot__

-^ You had Laurie Voss here last year.
+^ I'm npm's current CTO.
+You had Laurie Voss here last year.
 He was our CTO then, but as you know, there can be only one.
 I cut off his head in single combat in a Highlander deal & now I'm CTO.

 ---